How to hire a freelance software developer?

 - Commission fees

-- The cheapest option to consistently hire top freelance developers, due to the low amount of risk associated with hiring.
+- The cheapest option to consistently hire top freelance software developers, due to the low amount of risk associated with hiring.

 - Rates (inclusive of commission) range from $30 – $200/hr (differs from platform to platform)

-Examples of vetted freelance networks
+Examples of vetted tech talent networks

 3. Pure freelance marketplaces